 First of all, you should keep your arms relaxed and let your heels come up above the knee when it’s off the ground.
 Secondly, pay close attention to your feet, which should land at your centre of gravity, and not ahead of your body.
 Another useful tip is to land lightly, meaning landing on the balls of your feet instead of your heel.
 Of course, these are not instant fixes, so you will need to work on these as much as possible, and you should definitely do your research about other useful techniques that may help you train for any type of race.

-Tips for preparing for a Triathlon
+Tips for preparing for Triathlon and ironman training sessions: running

 - Are you running two times a week?
 Then try adding one more short run to your routine.